fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 **Terms**
 - All works must include clear attribution to the original
-- The source must be credited as: “Inspired by The Scaling Law, Fisseha Huluka”
+- The source must be credited as: “Inspired by The Master Φ-Scaling Equation, Fisseha Huluka”
 - No commercial use is permitted under this tier
 - Derivative works must not misrepresent the original work or the Creator
 - The Creator retains the right to review and approve any adaptation that substantially alters the philosophical core